mad-lab-fau/mad-gui/README.md

 ## Can the GUI load and display data of my specific system?
 Yes, however it will need someone who is familiar with python.
-This person needs to perform the steps described in [Development](https://mad-gui.readthedocs.io/en/latest/customization.html).
+This person needs to perform the steps described in [Development](https://mad-gui.readthedocs.io/en/latest/development.html).
-Some supplementary basic information can be found in our section [Prepare Development](https://mad-gui.readthedocs.io/en/latest/developer_guidelines.html).
+Some supplementary basic information can be found in our section [Preparation](https://mad-gui.readthedocs.io/en/latest/developer_guidelines.html).

 You do not have experience with python but still want to load data from a specific system?
 [Contact us!](mailto:malte.ollenschlaeger@fau.de)

 ## Can the GUI use my own algorithm?
 Yes, however it will need someone who is familiar with python.
-This person needs to perform the steps described in [Development](https://mad-gui.readthedocs.io/en/latest/customization.html).
+This person needs to perform the steps described in [Development](https://mad-gui.readthedocs.io/en/latest/development.html).
-Some supplementary basic information can be found in our section [Prepare Development](https://mad-gui.readthedocs.io/en/latest/developer_guidelines.html).
+Some supplementary basic information can be found in our section [Preparation](https://mad-gui.readthedocs.io/en/latest/developer_guidelines.html).

 You do not have experience with python but still want to load data from a specific system?
 [Contact us!](mailto:malte.ollenschlaeger@fau.de)
 ## Can I change something at the core of the GUI?
-Yes, for more information, please take a look at our [Contribution Guidelines](https://mad-gui.readthedocs.io/en/latest/contribution_guidelines.html#contribution-guidelines).
+Yes, for more information, please [get in touch](mailto:malte.ollenschlaeger@fau.de).